siavash-sattari/next-amazona/README.md

 # Next-Amazona

-Build Fullstack ECommerce Website Like Amazon With Nextjs
+Fullstack e-commerce website like amazon with Nextjs

 ## Client Demo